 Robert has authored a chapter on common managed care disputes in Managed Care Litigation published by the ABA Health Law Section, Bloomberg Law in 2015 through 2020.

-Robert also represents clients in complex business litigation involving bankruptcy matters, insurance bad faith, insurance coverage issues, breach of contract, breach of fiduciary duty, shareholder disputes, fraud, unfair competition, trade secret misappropriation and labor issues concerning wrongful termination of employment.
+Robert also represents clients in complex business litigation involving bankruptcy matters, bad faith insurance, insurance coverage issues, breach of contract, breach of fiduciary duty, shareholder disputes, fraud, unfair competition, trade secret misappropriation, and labor issues concerning wrongful termination of employment.

 - Trial verdicts in favor of claims administrators and ERISA healthcare plans in two separate eating disorder cases tried in federal court in the Eastern District and Central District of California: Lukas v.
 United Behavioral Health, 2011 U.S. Dist.
 LEXIS 41368 (E.D.
 Cal., April 15, 2011) and Pacific Shores Hospital v.
 United Behavioral Health, 2011 U.S. Dist.
 LEXIS 146866 (C.D.
 Cal., December 19, 2011).

 - Representation of health care insurers in lawsuits and arbitration proceedings over payment and other contractual disputes with health care providers.

 - Practical Tips and Observations Regarding Behavioral Health Claims, Hartford, Connecticut, October 2012

 - Co-Author, Cumulative Supplements, "Common Managed Care Disputes," Chapter 2, Managed Care Litigation, Second Edition, ABA Health Law Section, 2015 – 2020

 - Co-Author, "Survey of State Fair Procedure Rights Triggered by Excluding Providers from Health Care Networks," American Health Lawyers Association's Payers, Plans and Managed Care Practice Group Member Briefing, November 2013